 13. Check out Summer Nights at Busch Gardens

 Get your thrills after dark by heading to Tampa’s Busch Gardens for Summer Nights.
-Through August 11, the park will stay open late allowing you to experience rides, like the new Tigris rollercoaster, after dark.
-Other perks include free beer as part of the park’s 60th Anniversary Celebration, entertainment, specialty food and drink, weekend fireworks and more.
-Summer nights is included with regular park admission.
-Plus, as long as you have a park ticket, you can catch a FREE roundtrip ride to the park from Orlando on the Mears fleet.
+Through September 6, the park will stay open late allowing you to experience your favorite rides after dark.
+Other perks include entertainment, specialty food and drink (including glow in the dark cocktails), weekend fireworks and more.

 14. Laze the day away at Wekiva Island